Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Everyone can help prevent C. diff:

 Wash your hands well before and after visiting someone who has C. diff infection.
 Use soap and water.
 Alcohol-based hand cleaners may not work against C. diff.

 If the staff asks you to, wear gloves.
 Take any other steps you are asked to follow to help prevent infection.

-Wear gloves when caring for a family member with C difficile infection.
+If instructed, wear gloves when caring for a family member with C. diff infection.
 Throw the gloves away after each use.
 Then wash your hands well.

-Wash the patient’s clothes, bed linen, and towels separately.
+Wash the person’s clothes, bed linen, and towels separately.
 Use hot water.
 Use both detergent and liquid bleach.

-Disinfect surfaces in the patient’s room.
+Disinfect surfaces in the person’s room.
 This includes the phone, light switches, and remote controls.

-Clean the whole hand: Under nails, between fingers, and up the wrists.
+Clean your whole hand.
+Wash under nails, between fingers, and up your wrists.

 Rinse.
 Let the water run down your fingers, not up your wrists.